 It is usually used by taking the result of one analysis (top product sales, most popular links) and filtering a detail report to see what contributed to the ranking.

-Match with Table – select a worksheet or previously named table from the drop down list.
-The worksheet must be in the same workbook, and data must start in cell A1 with a header row.
+Match with – select a worksheet or previously named table from the drop down list.
+The worksheet must be in the same workbook, and data must start in cell A1 and include a header row.
 If you want to use a table in memory, use Table Name to create the reference.

 Ignore case – when performing the comparison, match rows even if they have differing upper or lower case letters (applies to text columns only).

 Ignore spaces – when performing the comparison, match rows even if they differ because of different spacing (leading, trailing or within the text).

 Keep matching rows – keep only rows that have matching rows in the reference table.